 If you examine this configuration file in your install, you will see that it already points to the alias for

 /home.
 We can leave it like this in this example.

 Pages in Grav are composed in Markdown syntax.
-Markdown is a formatting syntax that is written in plain text and then converted automatically to HTML.
-It uses elementary text symbols to indicate key HTML tags making it very easy to write without having to know the complexities of HTML.
-There are numerous other benefits of using Markdown including less-errors, valid markup, very readable, simple to learn, transferable, etc.
+Markdown is a plain text formatting syntax that a computer can readily parse and convert to HTML.
+It uses basic text symbols to indicate presentation (e.g. bold, italics, headings, lists, etc.), making it easy to write without needing to know the complexities of HTML.
+Benefits of Markdown include lower error rate, readability, ease of learning and use, etc.

 You can read an extensive write-up of available syntax with examples in the documentation, but for now, follow along.

 Open the home page in your text editor.
 The file that controls the homepage is located in the

 default.md.
 All of the content you create will be created in the